 It sounds clichéd, but Old Town is magical.
 Unlike so many European cities, Prague wasn’t as damaged in World War II, so the square is well, old.

-A market place since the middle ages, this very square has seen its fair share of coronations, celebrations, parades and executions.
-In fact, 27 Prague nobleman and leaders of a rebellion were executed right here by the Old Town Hall in 1621.
+A marketplace since the middle ages, this very square has seen its fair share of coronations, celebrations, parades, and executions.
+In fact, 27 Prague noblemen and leaders of a rebellion were executed right here by the Old Town Hall in 1621.

 There are 27 crosses on the ground to mark the spot.

-On a serious note, the Piss artist David Cerny has a lot of interesting and eye-popping creations throughout Prague including the Hanging Man back in Old Town.
+The Piss artist David Cerny has a lot of interesting and eye-popping creations throughout Prague including the Hanging Man!